aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/_index.md

             const cell = cells.get(1, 1);
             cell.value = "Hello World!";

-            // Set the first sheet as an active sheet. worksheets.activeSheetIndex = 0;
+            // Set the first sheet as the active sheet. worksheets.activeSheetIndex = 0;

-            // Set B2 cell as an active cell in the worksheet. worksheet1.activeCell = "B2";
+            // Set B2 cell as the active cell in the worksheet. worksheet1.activeCell = "B2";

             // Set the B column as the first visible column in the worksheet.